-Since this area isn’t the most popular with tourists there aren’t too many hotels, but there are some great mid and high-end places, and you can rent some very well-appointed apartments, which are a good option if you are traveling as a group.
+There are some great mid and high-end accommodations, and you can rent some very well-appointed apartments, which are a good option if you are traveling as a group.

 Stay in Porta Venezia if you want a central location with cheap accommodations and good transport connections; you love art; you want LGBT and gay-friendly area;

 Best places to stay in Milan in Porta Venezia for first-timers: